Teach English in Argentina safely

 I want to share my opinion on something about which everyone seems to continuously wonder, particularly those with no experience of South America aiming to take a TEFL course in Buenos Aires or teach English in Argentina safely.

 What’s the situation with crime?
 Is Buenos Aires a dangerous city?
 Do people get mugged all the time?
 Can you go out alone at night?

-To sum up, yes, there is crime here.
-Crime exists everywhere in which people exist.
+To sum up, yes, there is crime.
+Unfortunately, crime exists everywhere in which people live.
 But is it dangerous for tourists?
 Not if you keep your wits about you.
-Just don’t do anything ridiculous, avoid the rougher areas, don’t walk down the street at night talking loudly in English, stay with friends and, if you really feel endangered, spend a few pesos and jump in a cab.
+Just don’t do anything ridiculous, avoid the rougher areas, don’t walk down the street at night talking loudly in English, stay with friends, and spend a few pesos and jump in a cab if you feel endangered.
 If you maintain these simple precautions, you should be able to enjoy a happy, crime-free stay in Buenos Aires.